 3) When making a call ensure microphone is not on mute.
 Sign out and exit all video and instant messaging programs (i.e., Skype, Messenger, etc.) in order for Vsee to connect without conflicts.

 How do I check my upload speed?

-Go to: www.speedtest.net and click on “BEGIN TEST”.
-Confirm your upload is > 0.26 Mbps
+Go to: www.speedtest.net and click on "BEGIN TEST".
+Confirm your upload is > 0.25 Mbps (0.5 Mbps recommended)

-Patients who live outside of Major Cities and do not have easy access to healthcare may be eligible to receive free video consultations via the Medicare Telehealth Program:
+Patients may be eligible to receive free video consultations using the

 2) you have a valid medicare or DVA card